Mekhlabhishek/Test1/book/chapter-03.md

 ## 3.4 Use selenium as a service

-Last part of this chapter is to make sure that your `package.json` file contains correct values.
+The last part of this chapter is to make sure that your `package.json` file contains correct values.
 At this moment you `package.json` file should look like this

 ```
 {